jvargh7/jvargh7.github.io/_projects/pasc.md

 1. [Varghese 2024](https://www.medrxiv.org/content/10.1101/2024.02.12.24302697v1) *medRxiv (Under Review)* on association of SARS-CoV-2 infection and body mass index changes.

 ### Getting Involved
 These projects are ideal for advanced masters or doctoral students who want hands-on experience with electronic health record data.
+The dataset is available to Emory graduate students as part of rotations or thesis opportunities.

 1. Healthcare utilization before and after COVID-19 infection
 2. Association of prediabetes and obesity phenotypes with incident diabetes